 However, in order to assign a motorist identification number (MI) that is necessary to identify the driver in DMV’s electronic database, DMV would itself assign a binary identification to Saba under which their information would be catalogued, because the algorithm by which the MI numbers are generated requires a gender designation of M or F. The DMV database is not used solely for internal departmental purposes.
-It is also accessed by the police, Social Security, banks, and insurance companies.
+It is also accessed by the police, banks, and insurance companies.
 Thus, anybody who accessed the database for information about Saba would see what Saba contends is an inaccurate statement of their gender.

 Furthermore, if a police officer were to access the database, they would see a discordance between Saba’s gender in the database and as shown on the license, raising doubts about the license’s validity.
 DMV offered to provide Saba with an official letter that would explain should Saba encounter that sort of situation.

 This offer by the DMV did not persuade Saba to withdraw the lawsuit, so the defendants filed a motion to dismiss, claiming that their offer rendered the lawsuit moot because they were willing to give Saba what Saba was seeking: a driver’s license with an “X” gender designation.